+By 1956 the first part of the present factory building was completed, named Chapel Works, it covered a 12,000 sq. ft. site.
+True to form, the young Charles supervised and even poured the concrete blocks by hand to ensure that the best value was achieved from his investment.
 The greatest advantage to his new factory layout was the ability to create the relatively new concept of a production line that allowed for the most efficient use of labour; always an expensive commodity and not to be wasted!
 Although said tongue in cheek, Charles quickly realised that labour was an essential requirement but had to be used efficiently so the production line was integral to this.

 Then as today, Charles invested heavily in his business and purchased vast stocks of steel and other components.
 This gave him the added advantage of being able to buy at very competitive prices and so produce a more cost effective trailer.
 The knock on result from this strategy was a rapid expansion of turnover allowing him to further develop the factory premises.

 By this stage he was employing all the trades required to manufacture steel and timber trailers.
-Production output had also rocketed up from a mere 46 units built in 1952 to supplying well over 1600 units per year by the mid sixties - no small feat for a joiner!
+Production output had rocketed up from a mere 46 units built in 1952 to supplying well over 1600 units per year by the mid sixties - no small feat for a joiner!

-The 1970’s were the years of strike action and horrendous labour relations and Charles was extremely proud of the fact that he never had a strike and his factory still produced throughout this period.
-This result, he firmly believes, came from his own work ethic and the fact that even at this stage in business, he worked a full day with his staff on the shop floor.
+The 1970s were the years of strike action and horrendous labour relations and Charles was extremely proud of the fact that he never had a strike and his factory still produced throughout this period.
+This result, he firmly believes, came from his own work ethic and the fact that even at this stage in business; he worked a full day with his staff on the shop floor.
 No job was too menial for Charles and no task was asked to be undertaken that he could or would not do himself.

 Now producing well over 2000 units per year and with an extremely efficient factory, his focus turned to rotary spreaders to continue to increase production.
 Once again these spreaders were distributed throughout the country and in partnership with an extensive dealer network that he worked hard to supply.
-The success of the spreader was further augmented by the introduction of the Marshall slurry tanker in the 80's.
+The success of the spreader was further augmented by the introduction of the Marshall slurry tanker in the 1980s.

-In 1982 the bright new talent of Charles Richard was introduced and he started his apprenticeship within the firm.
-Like his father before him, he also worked his way through the shop ensuring he had the same sound understanding of the business as his father and today he feels that nothing really
+In 1980 the bright new talent of Charles Richard was introduced and he started his apprenticeship within the firm.
+Like his father before him, he also worked his way through the shop floor ensuring he had the same sound understanding of the business as his father and today he feels that nothing really

-Throughout its 60 year history, no answer phones have ever been used and Charles R is still fully committed to the fact that customers are what makes a business.
+Throughout its 70 year history, no answer phones have ever been used and Charles R is still fully committed to the fact that customers are what make a business.
 All this “modern” rubbish of electronically answered phones, emails, faxes, texts are the downfall of many a business as it seems the customer is no longer important enough to be spoken to directly, a position that will never change as long as Charles is in charge.

-Today we are still proud of our original Chapel Works premises and we continue to invest and annually spend six figure sums to ensure we stay ahead of our competitors.
-We produce on average 46 units per week that are sold throughout the world and we can now proudly boast that we are the UK’s oldest and largest trailer manufacturer.
+Today we are still proud of our original Chapel Works premises and we continue to invest and annually spend six figure sums to ensure we stay ahead of our competition.
+We produce on average 46 units per week that are sold throughout the world and we can now proudly boast we are the UK’s oldest and largest trailer manufacturer.

 Configure a Marshall Product Now